alexeygeno/phone-verification-bundle/README.md

 # phone-verification-bundle
+## Under development

-A symfony bundle on top of phone-verification-php
+This Symfony bundle is built on top of [ alexeygeno/phone-verification-php ](https://github.com/alexeygeno/phone-verification-php)